-- Guarantee and cancellation policies.
-Look for a full money-back guarantee, or at least a trial period, in case you are not satisfied with the service.
+- Guarantees and cancellation policies.
+Look for a full money-back guarantee, or at least a free trial period, in case you are not satisfied with the service.
 And you'll want the ability to cancel at any time with no penalties (and a full refund if monthly fees have already been paid).

 - Tax deductions.
 Check with your tax professional to find out if the cost of a medical alert is tax deductible as a medically necessary expense.